braxtonhall/galvanize-scheduling/README.md

 	- Click `Select` on your desired schedule to bring up the Actions pane.
 		- This view contains all the details of the Schedule for review.
 	- Click `Schedule & Send Emails` to book the meetings with the Interviewers on Outlook, add the event to the room's calendar, add and save the meetings to the Candidate for viewing on the `Submission` page, and send an email to the Candidate alerting them of the completion of scheduling.
 6. **About**.
 That page is likely where you're reading this!
 Click a document to read more about the making of this project, or an author to view their GitHub profile.
+You may view the prior documents for this project as well as look over this exact document.

 On any page, click `Logout` when you're finished working.